The most extreme temperatures in Alabama history - NewsBreak

 ( STACKER ) – On July 9, 2021, California’s Death Valley reached 130 degrees Fahrenheit, according to an automated measuring system there, representing one of the highest temperatures ever recorded on the planet .
 The world record, also recorded at Death Valley, was 134 degrees in July 1913.

 More than 210 degrees Fahrenheit separates the highest and the lowest temperatures on record in the United States, the third-largest country in the world.
 As some states are infamous for having blistering hot summers, others become inundated by winter storms and frigid cold.
-The contiguous U.S. had its warmest meteorological summer (June-August) on record in 2021, according to NOAA’s National Centers for Environmental Information.Woman charged in Limestone County homicide
+The contiguous U.S. had its warmest meteorological summer (June-August) on record in 2021, according to NOAA’s National Centers for Environmental Information.Weather History: April 10th, 2009 Severe Weather

 Stacker consulted 2021 data from the NOAA’s State Climate Extremes Committee (SCEC) to illustrate the hottest and coldest temperatures ever recorded in each state.
 Each slide also reveals the all-time highest 24-hour precipitation record and all-time highest 24-hour snowfall.